JamesWoolfenden/ghat/README.md

 [![checkov](https://img.shields.io/badge/checkov-verified-brightgreen)](https://www.checkov.io/)
 [![Github All Releases](https://img.shields.io/github/downloads/jameswoolfenden/ghat/total.svg)](https://github.com/JamesWoolfenden/ghat/releases)

-Ghat is a tool  (GHAT) for updating dependencies in a GHA - GitHub Action.
+Ghat is a tool  (GHAT) for updating dependencies in a GHA - GitHub Action, and now also for updating and **managing Terraform Dependencies**.
 It replaces insecure mutable tags with immutable commit hashes as well as using the latest released version:

 ```yml
    ## sets up go based on the version